Restaurant Brighton's guide to

 The Spanish are famous for their familial hospitality, and Tinto Taperia is true to form.
 While not officially offering a kids menu, this exquisite Spanish restaurant’s offering can be enjoyed by the whole family.
 You can expect authentic tapas favourites, seasonal specials and paella made to order.
 From the drinks, you’ll find great wines and spirits that hail from Spain.
 Set in the North Laine, with views of The Pavilion, you’ll find you’re in the ideal spot for enjoying authentic Mediterranean cuisine.

 Wild Flor is renowned for its mix of classic cookery, interesting and unusual wines and outstanding service.
-It’s a place where you can relax in luxury and feel thoroughly taken care of.
+This Hove restaurant is where you can relax in luxury and feel thoroughly taken care of.
 You don’t need to reserve your visit to Wild Flor for special occasions and babysitters as they cater for children.
 The children’s menu changes seasonally and typically offers bread and a soft drink, a choice of two mains and a dessert.

 Cafes